argonautproject/clinicalnotes/source/pages/profiles.md

 <!-- {% raw %}{% include list-profiles.xhtml %}{% endraw %} -->
 * <a href="StructureDefinition-argo-clinicalnotes.html">Argonaut Clinical Notes</a> Argonaut Clinical Notes
-* <a href="StructureDefinition-argo-diagnosticreport.html">Argonaut Diagnostic Report</a> Argonaut Diagnostic Reports and Notes
+* <a href="StructureDefinition-argo-diagnosticreport.html">Argonaut Diagnostic Report Profile for Report and Note exchange</a> Argonaut Diagnostic Reports and Notes
  <!-- <li><a href="StructureDefinition-example-dr.html">Example DR to show how to base off of US Core DR</a> Example DR to show how to base off of US Core DR</li> -->